aturfah/PHM/docs/nested_diamonds.md

 # Nested Diamonds

-First, load the necessary packages and data
+First, load the necessary packages and data from the `PHM` package

 ```
 library(PHM)